 - Connector state management (enable/disable)

-These omissions are intentional: the goal is to illustrate how the threat intelligence connector is wired, not provide drop-in security modules.
+These omissions are intentional: the goal is to illustrate how the threat intelligence connector is wired, not provide a drop-in security module.
 See the TIDataConnector resource reference for all available configuration options.

 Let's configure Azure Threat Intelligence Data Connectors